 I think it’s worth starting with a question: why create a design system?
 Personally, I’ve always been lightly skeptical of the “consistency” argument.
 That’s not just because design systems haven’t really solved that problem.
 But more importantly, “fixing inconsistent interfaces” very likely isn’t the biggest issue facing your organization’s digital efforts.

 Personally, when I’m talking to Autogram clients, I like saying something like this:

 A design system should make it easier to talk about, and then execute, design at a scale that’s useful to you.

 …yeah, okay, fair point.
 It’s a fairly anodyne statement.
 But I like it because it’s a decent opening to a much broader discussion: one that shifts focus away from client-side frameworks or specific design tools, and toward the question of what kind of design work does your organization want to do?
 It’s much bigger than the software package or design tool applied to a specific task.
 It is, as Jeff so beautifully noted, a question of communication and intent.

 Without having that discussion, it’s very easy for organizations to adopt new

 things on an ad hoc basis, in an attempt to gradually patch themselves toward a better way of working.
 But all too often, these are short-term fixes that don’t acknowledge a deeper, underlying cause, something in the way your organization currently structures digital work.
 And frequently, that’s what’s preventing an organization from doing the design work it needs to.

-Put another way, I’ve found the best place to start a design systems initiative is to discuss the design work your organization needs to be doing.
-And part of that is, of course, acknowledging the organizational issues that might be preventing you from doing that work.
+Put another way, I’ve found the best place to start a design systems initiative is, well, to discuss the design work your organization needs to be doing.
+And part of that discussion involves acknowledging the organizational issues that might be preventing you from doing that work.
 Once you’ve identified the root causes, you’ll be in a far, far better place to choose the right

 My thanks to Karen McGrane, who kindly reviewed an earlier draft of this post.